Introduction

 - Payment and accounting data: retained for 7 years (for legal/tax purposes)

-- Consent forms and research participation records: retained for up to 10 years where required for audit or verification
+- Consent forms and research participation records: retained for up to 10 years where required for audit, client verification, and in line with industry standards (including BHBIA and EphMRA guidelines)

 - Anonymised data: may be retained indefinitely for statistical or research purposes